MolSSI/QCFractal/docs/qcportal/source/record-result.rst

 Results
 ========

-A result is a single quantum chemistry method evaluation, which can be an energy, gradient, Hessian, or property computation.
+The ``result`` of a single (often quantum chemical) calculation which can correspond to an energy, gradient, Hessian, or property computation.

 .. toctree::
    :maxdepth: 1